emrecore/invoice-to-payment-sql-process-analysis/README.md

 ## Business Value

 This project demonstrates how SQL can be used to transform operational finance data into actionable process insights.
 The analysis supports better visibility into invoice handling, vendor-related exceptions, payment delays, and improvement opportunities within Accounts Payable operations.

+## AI Usage

+AI was used as a review and improvement tool during development.
+The SQL queries, data model, KPI logic, and project structure were created primarily by me.
+AI was used to review code, identify potential issues, improve clarity, and suggest refinements.
+All suggestions were evaluated, adapted, and validated by me before being included.